What is an Account Reconciliation

-- Accountants go through each account in the general ledger of accounts and verify that the balance listed is correct and accurate.
+Accountants go through each account in the general ledger of accounts and verify that the balance listed is complete and accurate.

-- This involves comparing the general ledger account balance with other independent sources of this data, such as bank and credit card statements.
+This involves comparing the general ledger account balance with independent systems, third-party data, or other supporting documentation, such as bank and credit card statements.

 The account reconciliation process must be completed before a company can certify the integrity of its financial information and issue financial statements.